Cymric Cat Traits: What Makes This Breed Stand Out?

 Outdoors or Indoors

-Providing access to a very secure garden or an enclosed cat run will give your Cymric cat more space to explore and more reason to move, even if only to chase the sunny patches from one cosy sleeping shelf to the next!
+Providing access to a very secure garden or an enclosed cat run will give your Cymric cat more space to explore and more reason to move, even if only to chase the sunny patches from one cosy window bed to the next!
 Fresh air and sunshine are essential for any sociable and playful Cymric cat, promoting their well being and happiness.
-It's crucial, however, to ensure the Cymric cat cannot escape from these spaces, as this muscular and affectionate breed is particularly attractive to pet thieves due to its long haired, tailless or short tailed nature.
+It's crucial, however, to ensure the Cymric cat cannot escape from these spaces, as this muscular and affectionate cat breed is particularly attractive to pet thieves due to its long haired, tailless or short tailed nature.

 Enrichment and Special Requirements